ballerina-platform/module-ballerinax-azure-storage-service/README.md

         log:printError(deletionResponse.toString());
     }
 ```
-# Please check sample directory in each module for more examples.
+## Please check for the sample directory of each module for more examples.